 First, it’s important to save enough money for an emergency fund.
-I would advise saving between three and six months of living expenses, depending on what makes you comfortable.
+I would advise saving money between three and six months of living expenses, depending on what makes you comfortable.
 Personally, I have three months of living expenses set aside because I know I can get another job within weeks.

-Please write down your financial goals and work toward them every month.
+Please write down your financial term goals and work toward them every month.
 It is important to know what you’re striving for.
 It will make you motivated to keep going.

 Things you can plan for is to pay off any debt you may have; this includes credit card debt and student loans.
-Save more each month, live frugal, earn some extra money, stop living paycheck to paycheck, and you will surprise yourself how quickly you can pay it all off.
+Save more each month, live frugal, earn some extra money, stop living paycheck to paycheck, and you will surprise yourself with how quickly you can pay it all off.

 Money management is an essential skill to learn, the earlier you learn it, the better.

 Last but not least: investing.
 Investing is often perceived by people as difficult or impossible in their situation.
 I don’t see it this way.
-When you’re saving for retirement, investing in the stock market will help you tremendously.
+When you’re saving for the future, investing in the stock market will help you tremendously.
 Here are 5 simple steps to start investing your first dollar today!

 Having Enough For Financial Independence